ResearchComputing/Documentation/docs/running-jobs/interactive-jobs.md

 module load matlab
 matlab
 ```
-Shortly after running `matlab` the Matlab software should load and appear on your screen.
+This will start MATLAB on the allocated compute node and display the interface on your local machine via X11 forwarding.
+The MATLAB window should appear shortly after the command is executed.
 See the example image below for reference.
 ![](./interactive_jobs_images/matlab_GUI.png)